|

 The aim of Faeries is to trace the origins of the Celtic beliefs about them back to the misty days of their first arrival in Ireland, apparently descending from the sky in flying ships and landing on the mountain tops amid a great cloud that shrouded the land for three days.
 According to legend they then ruled the country as gods for an age before being forced to retreat into a parallel world, or sail away westwards across the ocean like Tolkien's elves.
 From the earliest Irish records the tale is then taken up in the legends of the other Celtic lands - Wales, Scotland, Brittany and Cornwall.

-At 224 pages the book is a fair bit longer than most I've had published so far, in proportion to my interest in the topic, though without anywhere near exhausting it.
+At 224 pages the book is a fair bit longer than most I've had published, in proportion to my interest in the topic, though without anywhere near exhausting it.
 The idea is to give a kind of overview of the subject for those who are curious and even quite well informed about Celtic mythology, but daunted by its abundance and seeming chaos.
 Also to examine how the basically pagan ideas in the faerie faith nevertheless managed to survive and prosper alongside Christianity right up to about a century ago when other forces undermined the solid belief in faeries in the Celtic countryside.

 For an interview about the book click HERE.